Above: Bombus pascuorum on Bee Balm (Bergamot)

 Add this to the fact that they can ‘buzz pollinate’, and you begin to see why this insect is so important to both the environment and humans.

-Without a doubt, they perform an important service as pollinators in our gardens, and increasingly in large scale food crop production such as soft fruits (like strawberries, cranberries), as well as pollinating beans, peas, wildflowers and many other types of plant life.
+Without a doubt, they perform an important service as pollinators in our gardens, and increasingly in large scale food crop production such as tomatoes, soft fruits (like strawberries, cranberries), as well as pollinating beans, peas, wildflowers and many other types of plant life.

 In the UK, bumblebees may appear in February or March, pollinating the likes of crocuses, rosemary and pussy willows.
 However, they have also been seen out and about at Kew Gardens, London, in January!